kvchgtw/baby-board-book/README.md

 Integrated with Leonardo.Ai API, the AI Babyboard book provides image series of animals, vehicles, fruits, and sleeping animals.
 So parents can easily create different content to interact with kids.

-Here is the link to try it now: https://baby-board-book.vercel.app/
+Here is the link to try AI Babyboard Book: https://baby-board-book.vercel.app/